MIERUNE/qgis-plugin-gsi-vt-downloader/README.md

 ![qgis-plugin-gsi-vt-downloader_ver6](https://github.com/user-attachments/assets/7f77552d-807e-4fd6-b438-9aca58a94c3b)

 ## Usage
-- Click this icon on the QGIS toolbar.
+- Click this icon on the QGIS plugin tool bar.

 <img width="100" src="https://github.com/user-attachments/assets/cfa3e6fc-d844-4fdc-86dc-8e82d1c235e7" />
+- You can also find it in the Processing Toolbox -> GSI vector tile downloader.

 - Fill in the following information to select the vector tile you want:
   1. Download-extent